University of Mary Washington: Campus

-Many UMW students study abroad before graduation.
-The university offers 121 approved programs in 56 countries, five exchange programs, and more than 15 programs led by UMW faculty during spring breaks and summer sessions.

 Administration

-By statute of the Code of Virginia, the University of Mary Washington is governed by a Board of Visitors, one member of which is elected every two years to serve as Rector.
+By statute of the Code of Virginia, University of Mary Washington is governed by a Board of Visitors, one member of which is elected every two years to serve as Rector.
 The UMW Board of Visitors is composed of twelve members appointed by the Governor of Virginia and confirmed by the General Assembly.
 At least six members of the Board must be alumni of the university, and no more than three may be nonresidents of Virginia.
 Each member serves a term of four years and may be eligible for reappointment to one successive term.

 Troy Paino arrived at UMW July 1, 2016 as its tenth and current president.
 Prior to coming to UMW, Paino served for six years as president of Truman State University in Kirksville, Missouri.